fenago/intro-ruby/lab_guides/Lab_11.md

 respectively.

 Action View, Action Controller, and Active Record are packed with helper methods to help speed up development.
-As we proceed in this chapter, we will use some of them.
+As we proceed in this lab, we will use some of them.